UglyToad/PdfPig/README.md

 **Migrating to 0.1.6 from 0.1.x?** Use this guide: [migration to 0.1.6](https://github.com/UglyToad/PdfPig/wiki/Migration-to-0.1.6).

+## Wiki
+Check out our [wiki](https://github.com/UglyToad/PdfPig/wiki) for more examples and detailed guides on the API.

 ## Installation

 The package is available via the releases tab or from Nuget: